 When HMRC will work out your tax pool calculation

 - the information provided at question 14 of the return (a list of income payments made to beneficiaries during the tax year)

 - the amount of unused tax pool brought forward from the previous tax year

 HMRC includes the tax pool surplus or shortfall amount for the next tax year in your tax calculation.

 If you choose to work out your own tax HMRC will check the tax pool only if they’re reviewing your tax return for accuracy.
-It’s therefore important to understand and get your tax pool figures right, so that you don’t accidentally overpay or underpay tax.
+It’s therefore important to understand and get your tax pool figures right, so that you do not accidentally overpay or underpay tax.